 - Chair: Clinical Medical Director and Compliance.

 - Nine network providers.

 - Manager, Provider Credentialing.

 - Senior Director, Provider Data and Credentialing Services.

 - Credentialing Coordinator.

-- Legal Advisor.
+• Legal Advisor.

-- Review of all files identified by the Credentialing Manager as files with issues. - Malpractice case settlements that result in death or permanent disability. - Malpractice cases that settle for a high dollar amount. - Patterns of settled lawsuits and disciplinary issues. - Review and approve the credentialing/re-credentialing policies and procedures for providers and facilities as required by NCQA, and Pennsylvania DOH. - Credentialing Chair signs off on all files with no issues.
+- Reviewing all files identified by the Credentialing Manager as files with issues. - Malpractice case settlements that result in death or permanent disability. - Malpractice cases that settle for a high dollar amount. - Patterns of settled lawsuits and disciplinary issues. - Review and approve the credentialing/re-credentialing policies and procedures for providers and facilities as required by NCQA, Pennsylvania DOH, and CMS, among others. - Credentialing Chair signs off on all files with no issues.